|

 Congratulations to the

-2025 ICSS Executive Board Members!
-President--Andy Levin, Harper College
+2026 ICSS Executive Board Members!
+President

 ICSS membership approved the revised Constitution.
 This revision will increase representation across grade levels, special interest groups, and subject areas.
 The new Constitution can be found here. |